-It’s a car that families love.
+It’s a hatchback that families love.
 That drivers love.
 It’s a car that’s sold 30 million units.
 And there’s good reason why.

 The ride is really where the Golf pips its competitors to the post.
 Its handling is smooth and easy, even on pothole-filled roads.

 Then there’s the impressive array of standard technology.
-Every Golf, including the entry-level model, comes with features like a 8” touchscreen, Apple CarPlay, Bluetooth, stop-start technology and more.
+Every Golf comes with features like a 8” touchscreen, Apple CarPlay, Bluetooth, stop-start technology and more.

 Other cars from the Volkswagen group are hot on the Golf’s heels, so if you’re looking for something a little cheaper to buy then continue through the list.